dekoza/mtgpl/comprules.rst

 614.12
 ------
 Some replacement effects modify how a permanent enters the battlefield.
 (See rules 614.1c-d.)
 Such effects may come from the permanent itself if they affect only that permanent (as opposed to a general subset of permanents that includes it).
 They may also come from other sources.
 To determine which replacement effects apply and how they apply, check the characteristics of the permanent as it would exist on the battlefield, taking into account replacement effects that have already modified how it enters the battlefield (see rule :ref:`616 <mtgcr-616>`.1), continuous effects generated by the resolution of spells or abilities that changed the permanent's characteristics on the stack (see rule :ref:`400.7a <mtgcr-400-7a>`), and continuous effects from the permanent's own static abilities, but ignoring continuous effects from any other source that would affect it.

-Example: Voice of All says "As Voice of All enters the battlefield, choose a color" and "Voice of All has protection from the chosen color."
+**Example:** :mtgtip:`Voice of All` says "As Voice of All enters the battlefield, choose a color" and "Voice of All has protection from the chosen color."
 An effect creates a token that's a copy of Voice of All.
 As that token is put onto the battlefield, its controller chooses a color for it.

-Example: Yixlid Jailer says "Cards in graveyards lose all abilities."
-Scarwood Treefolk says "Scarwood Treefolk enters the battlefield tapped."
+**Example:** :mtgtip:`Yixlid Jailer` says "Cards in graveyards lose all abilities." :mtgtip:`Scarwood Treefolk` says "Scarwood Treefolk enters the battlefield tapped."
 A Scarwood Treefolk that's put onto the battlefield from a graveyard enters the battlefield tapped.

-Example: Orb of Dreams is an artifact that says "Permanents enter the battlefield tapped."
+**Example:** :mtgtip:`Orb of Dreams` is an artifact that says "Permanents enter the battlefield tapped."
 It won't affect itself, so Orb of Dreams enters the battlefield untapped.

 .. _mtgcr-614-12a: